Hussein-Mourad/final-term3/README.md

 ![pause](img/pause.png)

 #### getCurrentYear
 This function returns the current year which helps in validating date input.
-It works by including time.h header file and making variable of type `time_t`
+It uses time.h to get the current year.
 ##### Code:
 ```C
 int getCurrentYear()